 Research in the library: The library offers you the largest variety of information.
-Check carefully every possible resource, including the vertical file, audio-visual aids, and the many varieties of reference books.
+Check carefully every possible resource, including the Canadian Periodical Index, the vertical file, audio-visual aids, and the many varieties of reference books.
+Refer to Chapter 12, "Using the Library/" for specific sources.
 Whatever resources you decide to use, be sure to take notes.
 The best procedure is to use 10 cm x 15 cm index cards to organize your information.